What is Czech Nymphing?

 Original single color bodies were enriched with various color or hot spots and eventually graduated to flies that are so colorful, the really do not imitate any natural insects in the river.

-European Woven nymphs have been used over the years with great sucess, especially by former World Champion fly fisherman, Vladi Trzebunia.
+European Woven nymphs have been used over the years with great success, especially by former World Champion fly fisherman, Vladi Trzebunia.
 These style of flies are true fish magnets and really get to the bottom quickly.
 The history of the this fly is somewhat cloudy, but tying them is a true joy.
-Here is a tutorial on tying the European Woven Nymph

 Fishing the Czech Nymph